 Principles, methods and applications of Analytical Chemistry.
 Acid-base and redox reactions.
 Solutions.
-Solubility of substances, concentration of solution and activity.
+Solutions.
+Solutions.
+Solutions are substances, concentration of solution and activity.
 The mass and charge balance equations.
 Reaction rate and chemical equilibrium.
 Distribution equilibrium.
 Acid base theories.
 Weak acids and bases.
 The water dissociation and the pH scale.
 Hydrolysis of salts.
 Buffer solutions.
 Heterogeneous chemical equilibrium.
 The solubility product principle.
 Complex and redox systems equilibrium.
 Laboratory practice and experimental exercises on the above principles.